-Each month, we will feature a book about a region of the world in which Opportunity works, a topic we should all know more about (poverty, development, philanthropy, generosity, etc.), or an issue that is relevant to our clients.
-The books will range in length, genre, and narrative style—but all are guaranteed to enrich our perspective of the world around us.
+- Each month, we select a book about a region of the world in which Opportunity works, a topic we want to learn more about (like poverty, development, philanthropy, generosity, or global economics), or an issue that is relevant to our clients.
+The books range in length, genre, and narrative style, so there is something for everyone on the list!

-We’ll send you an email announcing the book of the month; just sign up below to stay up to date.
-We’ll also share the book on social media—so make sure you are connected with us on Facebook and Instagram!
+- We’ll send you an email announcing the book of the month—just sign up to stay up to date!

 Sign up for the book club!